Looking after yourself at uni

 So, if university life is making you feel overwhelmed, anxious and unhappy, you are not alone, and things can get better.

-If you’re struggling to cope, the most important thing to do is to talk about it.
-Here are some places you can turn to for support.
+If you’re struggling to cope, the most important thing to do is to talk about it with someone you trust.
+Below are some places you can turn to for support.

 Where can you find support on campus?